COMMUNITY ASSOCIATION OF NEW ELTHAM C.A.N.E.

 In 2009 Mrs Evelyn Green was awarded an M.B.E. for her voluntary work.
 She has been a committee member and trustee for C.A.N.E. since 1996 and works tirelessly for The Sunshine Club in New Eltham.

-In 2013 Mrs Anne Read was awarded a B.E.M. in the Queens Birthday Honours list in June for her voluntary work, particularly as the C.A.N.E. coffee shop co-ordinator.
-She also arranges our Tea With a Talks and Tea Dances and makes the cakes for these events and the cake table at our fairs and fetes.
+In 2013 Mrs Anne Read was awarded a B.E.M. in the Queens Birthday Honours list in June for her voluntary work, particularly as the C.A.N.E. coffee shop co-ordinator and in 2019 she received a volunteers award from the Royal Borough of Greenwich.
+She also arranges our Afternoon Talks and Tea Dances and makes the cakes for these events and the cake table at our fairs and fetes.

 In 2014, Mr John Killick, the C.A.N.E. secretary gained a civic award from the Royal Borough of Greenwich for his work at C.A.N.E. for the local community.
-John was on the steering committee that set up C.A.N.E. in 1996 and has been working (mostly in the background) ever since.
+John was on the steering committee that set up C.A.N.E. in 1996 and has been working ever since.

 On 5th June 2016 C.A.N.E. hosted a lunch for over 80 past and present volunteers to celebrate being 20 years old.
 A few of those present were here right from the beginning, including John Killick, C.A.N.E. secretary and Anne Read C.A.N.E. coffee shop coordinator.
 A good afternoon catching up with old friends.

 C.A.N.E. was closed for a total of 46 out of 60 weeks from 23rd March 2020 to 17th May 2021 during the Covid 19 pandemic.
 We were fortunate to be able to claim some business interruption grants and also furlough payments for our 3 members of staff which has helped to keep us going and to re open on Monday 17th May 2021.